KhronosGroup/SPIRV-Tools/README.md

 * Assembler only does basic syntax checking.
 No cross validation of IDs or types is performed, except to check literal arguments to `OpConstant`, `OpSpecConstant`, and `OpSwitch`.
+* Where tools expect binary input, a hex stream may be provided instead.
+See `spirv-dis --help`.

 See [`docs/syntax.md`](docs/syntax.md) for the assembly language syntax.